Black Slate: History

 After a ten-year hiatus they released a new EP, World Citizen, on 15 June 2013, with a UK and European Tour to follow.
-In November 2014, the band embarked on their first USA tour, with dates across California and Texas.
+In November 2014, the band embarked on their first US tour, with dates across California and Texas.
 The lineup featured original founding members Anthony Brightly, Chris Hanson, Desmond Mahoney and vocalist Jesse Brade.
 Their 2014 album Now and Then was released on TCD Records and in 2016 they followed up with Peaceful Demonstration, also on TCD.

+Later years

+Anthony Brightly aka Anthony "Pure Silk" Brightly got involved in production.
+In an interview with Reggae Vibes, published on 11 February 2018, he said that he had produced over 500 records in the last 30 years.
+He also released a single that he produced, "One Girl Too Late", a Van McCoy composition originally recorded by Brenda & the Tabulations in 1973.
+Released in 1992, this song was credited to Pure Silk feat.
+Winsome.